chxtan/chxtan/README.md

 **Just a Introduction:**

-Hi, I'm Chetan Rakhra, A Student and Learner 🚀 from Punjab, India, currently 💻 doing my undergraduate Btech (final year) from MIMIT Malout and I am passionate about technology and want to learn & explore new technologies I'm an Intern 💻  Beside's Computer Science, I love photography and playing basketball and cricket.
+Hi, This is Chetan, A DevOps Engineer.
+I have a strong hand in Web designing.
+I designed some cool web pages.
+I am passionate about technology🚀 and want to explore more and more. 💻 I love photography, playing cricket and listening to music and watching web series.

 ## My GitHub contributions as a Game of Life